-As this Court held in Constantine, 411 F.3d at 487, the Supreme Court in Lane left no doubt that there was a sufficient historical predicate of unconstitutional disability discrimination in the provision of public services to justify prophylactic legislation under Section 5 of the Fourteenth Amendment.
-In so holding, the Supreme Court found that "Congress enacted Title II against a backdrop of pervasive unequal treatment in the administration of state services and programs, including systematic deprivations of fundamental rights," Lane, 541 U.S. at 524.
-The Court held that Congress's legislative finding of persistent "discrimination against individuals with disabilities [in] access to public services," taken "together with the extensive record of disability discrimination that underlies it, makes clear beyond peradventure that inadequate provision of public services and access to public facilities was an appropriate subject for prophylactic legislation."
-Id. at 529.
+The Supreme Court in Lane left no doubt that there was a sufficient historical predicate of unconstitutional disability discrimination in the provision of public services to justify prophylactic legislation under Section 5 of the Fourteenth Amendment.
+See Constantine, 411 F.3d at 487.
+In so holding, the Court found that "Congress enacted Title II against a backdrop of pervasive unequal treatment in the administration of state services and programs, including systematic deprivations of fundamental rights," Lane, 541 U.S. at 524.
+It held that Congress's legislative finding of persistent "discrimination against individuals with disabilities \ \ \ [in] access to public services," taken "together with the extensive record of disability discrimination that underlies it, makes clear beyond peradventure that inadequate provision of public services and access to public facilities was an appropriate subject for prophylactic legislation."
+Id. at 529 (citation and internal quotations omitted).

-Although Lane ultimately upheld Title II as valid Fourteenth Amendment legislation only as applied to access to courts, this Court in Constantine held that the Supreme Court's conclusions regarding the historical predicate for Title II are not limited to that context.
-See 411 F.3d at 487.
-The Lane Court found that the record included not only "a pattern of unconstitutional treatment in the administration of justice," 541 U.S. at 525, but also violations of constitutional rights in the context of voting, marriage, jury service, zoning, the penal system, public education, law enforcement, and the treatment of institutionalized persons.
+Although Lane ultimately upheld Title II as valid Fourteenth Amendment legislation only as applied to access to courts, the Supreme Court's conclusions regarding the historical predicate for Title II are not limited to that context.
+See Constantine, 411 F.3d at 487.
+The Lane Court found that the record included not only "a pattern of unconstitutional treatment in the administration of justice," 541 U.S. at 525, but also violations of constitutional rights in the context of voting, marriage, jury service, zoning, the penal system, public education, and the treatment of institutionalized persons.
 Id. at 524-525.
 This history, the Court held, warranted prophylactic legislation addressing "public services" generally.
 Id. at 529.
-This Court in Constantine found that the Supreme Court's holding as to the adequacy of this historical record applies to Title II as a whole, rather than to Title II's application to the court access context alone, stating:
+As the Fourth Circuit has held, the Supreme Court's holding as to the adequacy of this historical record applies to Title II as a whole, rather than to Title II's application to the court access context alone: